ablyamitsaini/ewheelers_V9.1.1/readme.txt

     -> 030726 - While uploading profile image "rotate right" button is not displaying properly.
     -> 030794 - Configure email page layout distorted when user get logged In through fb (number) -> 030628 - Overlay should be displayed behind side in mobile devices when we click on drawer.
+    -> 030518 - On quick view popup, product image alignment is not proper.

 New Features :
 	> Task - 64235 - Collection Image management for Mobile Application in admin.